influxdata/docs-v2/content/influxdb/v2.2/api-guide/iot-starter/nodejs.md

 1. Instantiates the `InfluxDB` client as `influxdb`
 2. Instantiates the Authorizations client with the `influxdb` configuration
 3. Instantiates the and Buckets client with the `influxdb` configuration
-4. Calls the BucketsAPI `getBuckets` function to get the bucket ID for `INFLUX_BUCKET`
+4. Retrieves the bucket ID.
 5. Calls the AuthorizationsAPI `postAuthorization` function with a new authorization and returns the result from InfluxDB.

 ```js